Four months with the Sense sleep tracking system from Hello Inc. haven’t made me a “better sleeper”.

 Hardware and sensors

 The Sense base unit is a pretty round plastic orb packed with sensors to register the sleep environment.
 Including an ambient light sensor, temperature and humidity sensor, as well as a particle sensor to keep an eye on dust, pollen, and other particles in the air.
 There are no buttons of any kind on the base unit, but you can wave your hand above it and it will light up in a color to give you an indication of how well the current room conditions are suited to provide an ideal environment for a good night’s sleep.
-Green for ideal sleep conditions, orange for sub-optimal, and red indicates you’ve got no chance of a good night’s sleep in the current conditions.
+Green for ideal sleep conditions, orange for sub-optimal, and red indicate that you’ve got no chance of a good night’s sleep in the current conditions.

 The idea is that if your Sense lights up in red, you should pull up the mobile app and see what is going on in your bedroom.
 Armed with new insight into your bedroom’s current suitability as a sleeping chamber, you could make adjustments to improve it.
 In reality however, you probably already know that your bedroom is too hot or too bright, and there isn’t much to be done about it.
 You probably didn’t need a fancy array of sensors to tell you that.